 Universal Periodic Review (UPR)

-We drive the implementation of survivor-centred solutions to gender-based violence by submitting recommendations for countries under review.
+We drive the implementation of survivor-centred solutions to gender-based violence against women and girls by submitting recommendations for countries under review.

 Using international law to drive change at the national level

 Three times a year, UN Member States review the human rights records of 14 among them through the Universal Periodic Review (UPR) process.
 Civil society plays a central role in the recommendations that are ultimately given to countries under review.
-Every Woman submits recommendations focused on ending gender-based violence, working to ensure countries adopt and implement survivor-centred laws and policies.
+Every Woman coalition members submit recommendations focused on ending gender-based violence against women and girls, working to ensure countries adopt, implement and fund survivor-centred laws and policies.

-We are one of the only civil society organisations working exclusively to end gender-based violence through the UPR.
+We are one of the only civil society organisations working exclusively to end violence against all women and girls through the UPR.

 How it works